Master's Programme in Digital Humanities

 The programme is multidisciplinary and driven by humanistic inquiry and curiosity.
 Key themes are the critical evaluation of digital technologies and their use in a number of areas, including knowledge production and cultural heritage.

 There is a great demand from the cultural sector for professionals with knowledge of digital humanities.
 This programme offers opportunities for national or international careers in a variety of professions.
 You will be able to work with, for example, cultural heritage, digitisation and cultural and information services.
-Another option is the development and investigative work requiring a background in humanities or social science, and technical skills.
+Another option is development and investigative work requiring both a background in the humanities or social sciences and technical skills.
 The programme also provides a good foundation for doctoral studies in several disciplines if you want to pursue a career in research.

 As a student at the Master's Programme in Digital Humanities you will acquire useful skills in and knowledge of the following areas:

-- how computer-driven methods can be used to analyse, visualise and enact humanities and social-science inquiries into digital source materials,
+• how computer-driven methods can be used to analyse, visualise and enact humanities and social-science inquiries into digital source materials,

-- the state of affairs of important cultural-heritage challenges including matters of accessibility and the infrastructural, organisational, economic, political, and ethical complexities of the present-day cultural-heritage field.
+• current important cultural-heritage challenges including matters of accessibility and the infrastructural, organisational, economic, political, and ethical complexities of the present-day cultural-heritage field.

 Degree